Your personal statement is your first introduction to the Admissions Committee and should include information about what makes you special.

 When you fill out the CAAPID application, you will receive instructions for submitting your personal statement.

-You are required to submit three original letters of evaluation in English with your application.
-Letters written in a language other than English must be translated by an accredited U.S. translator.
+You are required to submit two original letters of evaluation with your application.

-- One letter must be written by a dental professional who has worked with you in the past 12 months.
+- One letter must be from a U.S./Canadian dental professional with whom you have worked.